3d Modularity Revisited: Defects Z -invariants and Modularity

 The $\hat Z$-invariant of the closed plumbed manifolds $ S^3_{p/r}(K) $ is related to $F_K$ through the surgery formula

-where $\epsilon$ can be $\pm 1$, $d\in\mathbb{Q}$ is a number fixed by the manifold $S_{ p/r}^{3}(K)$, as defined in Theorem 1.2 of \cite{GM}.
+where $\epsilon$ can be $\pm 1$ and $d\in\mathbb{Q}$ is a number fixed by the manifold $S_{ p/r}^{3}(K)$, as defined in Theorem 1.2 of \cite{GM}.
 The map $\mathcal{L}_{ p/r}^{(b)}$ acts as\footnote{A relative factor of $1/2$ is introduced here when compared to \cite{GM}, which can be understood as coming from the fact that we use the weight instead of the root basis to write down the highest weight of the Wilson lines as well as in the plumbing prescription \eqref{def:ZhatintegralWilson}.
-Relately, one can think about $x$ as $z^2$ when comparing \eqref{eq:surgeryS2} with \eqref{def:ZhatintegralWilson}.}
+Related to this, one can think about $x$ as $z^2$ when comparing \eqref{eq:surgeryS2} with \eqref{def:ZhatintegralWilson}.}

-where for $x\in \ZZ$, $p\in \NN$ we define $\delta_{x\Mod{p}}=1$ when $x\equiv 0\Mod{p}$ and 0 otherwise.
+where for $x, ~p\in \ZZ$ we define $\delta_{x\Mod{p}}=1$ when $x\equiv 0\Mod{p}$ and 0 otherwise.

 Next we will generalize the above to include Wilson line operators.
 As before, we can consider defects supported on links associated to the nodes of the plumbing graphs.
-In what follows we focus on Wilson lines along the knot $K$ corresponding to the distinguished node.
-The effect of adding Wilson lines associated to other nodes can be computed in a way completely analogous to Definition \ref{conj:plumbed_defect} of the last subsection, leading to a defect $F_K$ series, which can be denoted by $F_{K,\bnu}$ and whose definition is a simple modification of Definition \ref{def:ZhatintegralWilson}.
+In what follows, we focus on Wilson lines along the knot $K$ corresponding to the distinguished node.

 \begin{dfn} Using the same notation as above, consider the $F_K(x,\tau)$ series associated to the plumbed knot $K$ with a defect operator along $K$ in the highest weight representation of $\mathfrak{sl}_2$ with highest weight $\nu \vec\omega$.
 We define the corresponding defect invariant for the closed manifold $ S^3_{p/r}(K) $ as